migarci2/modl/README.md

 ### Architecture

 - **`MODLAggregator.sol`**: Extends `BaseHook` and fans out every lifecycle callback to registered modules.
-Each module declares which hooks it cares about plus a `failOnRevert` policy and priority.
+Each module declares which hooks it cares about plus a per-module gas budget, failure policy (`critical`), and priority.
 Hook data is ABI-encoded as `IMODLModule.ModuleCallData[]`, allowing callers to send per-module payloads in a single bytes blob.
+The aggregator also exposes a deterministic routing table that forwards arbitrary function selectors (like `placeOrder`) through its fallback to one or more modules.
 - **`IMODLModule`**: Shared interface covering every pool lifecycle callback plus return-value structs for hooks that produce deltas or fee overrides.
 Modules receive the `IPoolManager`, the hook caller, and hook-specific data.
 - **Modules**:
   - `WhitelistModule`: Reusable access control for swaps, liquidity updates, and donations.
 Owners manage the whitelist and can toggle enforcement per action.